The river of blessings flows abundantly through the valley of gratitude. –African Proverb

 Ways to Cultivate Gratitude

 Cultivating gratitude can take on many forms, but the key is consistency.
-The practice of gratitude may be solely internal, like a gratitude journal, or it may be an expression of your gratitude for someone else.
+The practice of gratitude may be purely internal, like keeping a gratitude journal, or it may be an expression of gratitude to someone else.
 They’re both powerful—incorporate what feels right for you.

 Gratitude Journals